 b/ Second Judgment of the Doxa: There Is a Crisis of Values

-It is often said that our world faces a crisis of values, and daily events seem to validate this view.
-A. Léonard, for instance, lists symptoms of this crisis with a Catholic perspective: The over-armament of the great powers and the rising debt of the Third World, the sharp decline in birth rates in the West and the advent of artificial reproduction technologies, abortion and contraception, experimentation on the human body and invasion of privacy, human rights both championed and violated, the relentless pursuit of comfort and the persistent unhappiness… 1.
+It is often said that our world faces a crisis of values, and daily events seem to bear this out.
+A. Léonard, for instance, lists symptoms of this crisis from a Catholic perspective: The over-armament of the great powers and the rising debt of the Third World, the sharp decline in birth rates in the West and the advent of artificial reproduction technologies, abortion and contraception, experimentation on the human body and invasion of privacy, human rights both championed and violated, the relentless pursuit of comfort and the persistent unhappiness…

-Likewise, R. Misrahi, with a more Spinozist outlook, echoes this sombre depiction of present-day challenges: At the dawn of the 21st century, the world appears fractured by crises as grave as those at the start of the previous century.
+Likewise, R. Misrahi, writing from a more Spinozist standpoint, echoes this sombre picture of present-day challenges: At the dawn of the 21st century, the world appears fractured by crises as grave as those at the start of the previous century.
 Wars may no longer be 'global,' but conflicts now permeate every continent under new forms, whether as religious wars disguised as national conflicts or battles over interests masked as national struggles.
 The collapse of totalitarian regimes has bred hatred and localized conflicts, while technological advancements have generated poverty and unemployment...
-Thus, dominated by hardship, violence, and misfortune, much of the population seems to exist in a state of perpetual crisis 2.
+Thus, dominated by hardship, violence, and misfortune, much of the population seems to exist in a state of perpetual crisis

-Yet we might well question whether current events truly reveal the deep essence of an era.
-Wars, poverty, and unemployment have affected all ages, yet these conditions alone have not warranted claims of a crisis in values.
-Why should the post-modern era be considered 'in crisis' when previous periods, such as the Classical era of Descartes, faced similar calamities?
+Yet we might well question whether current events truly reveal the deeper essence of an era.
+Wars, poverty, and unemployment have afflicted every age, yet these conditions alone have never sufficed to warrant claims of a crisis in values.
+Why should the post-modern era be considered 'in crisis' when earlier periods, such as the Classical age of Descartes, faced comparable calamities?

-On the contrary, one could argue that ethical concerns have never been more prominent than in our time.
-The laws of war now restrict state actions, and most breaches of international law are swiftly exposed by the media.
-Ethics committees are proliferating; ethical reflection is emerging across all fields of activity; and 'ethics' sections are now being established in university libraries.
-Ethical works are no longer confined to the 'philosophy' section, as if ethics were evolving beyond a subset of philosophy and gaining a distinct presence of its own.
+On the contrary, one could argue that ethical concerns have never been more prominent than they are today.
+The laws of war now restrict state conduct, and most breaches of international law are swiftly exposed by the media.
+Ethics committees are proliferating; ethical reflection is spreading across all fields of activity; and dedicated 'ethics' sections are appearing in university libraries.
+Works on ethics are no longer confined to the 'philosophy' shelves, as though ethics were outgrowing its status as a branch of philosophy and establishing a distinct presence of its own.

 This expansive growth in the field of ethics may, in fact, be a troubling sign of its impending decline.